redacademy/web-dev-sampler/markdown/html-css.md

 <p>This paragraph shifts to a different topic.</p>
 ```

-Notice something special about this elements?
+Notice something special about this element?
 It doesn't contain any text, an is represented by a single, self-closing tag.
 This is called an **empty element**.

 ---
 template: inverse